juglab/imagej-maven-updater/README.md

 </repository>
 ```

-#### If your update site project is not maven maintained
+#### How to update the update site of a non-Maven project
-In this case the ImageJ uploader chould build a POM including all files you added to ImageJ as resources and upload that to our Maven server.
+In this case the ImageJ uploader could build a POM including all files the user added to ImageJ as resources and upload that to our Maven server.
 This is not implemented at all yet.
-It could also be used to migrate existing update sites in the known format into Maven update sites.
+It could also be used to migrate existing update sites from the known format into Maven update sites.

 ## So can you build a whole Fiji from Maven?
 No.
 The installer will ask you for a working ImageJ installation at the beginning and will then delete all subfolders except `java/`.
-This keeps the JRE and the executable in place, this prorotype cannot get/build them.
+This keeps the JRE and the executable in place, this prototype cannot get/build them.

 ## Why are there so many GIT commands printed to the console?
 In the background I use JGIT to manage the files / compare the local installation and an updated installation etc..
 I'm sure there is a better (and more performant) way to do this, but since I wrote the GIT part earlier with a different use case in mind, this was the easiest to just use for this prototype.
+If you want to look at the branches which are created during this process, you can see and compare them in the Updater `Maintainer` tab (click `Manage sessions`).

 ## What about local changes to the installation?
 One would have to track what came via Maven (ideally from which dependency) to recognize locally modified /  changed files.
 The current GIT versioning can do that to some extend (not the dependency source part), but I might not find time to work on in this early prototype stage / before we know if the whole project will lead somewhere.

+## Open TODOs for the protype stage
+You cannot yet change versions of update sites / the local installation, the updater is not yet recognizing new versions of update sites.
+You can only install and uninstall them at the moment.

 ## Development resources
 Here are all the repositories I messed with to make this prototype work: